SuReLI/sureli_docker_images/README.md

  - Logs in the container via SSH
  - Stops the container when exiting the SSH connection

-If you get an SSH warning about a man-in-the-middle attack execute the line which starts with `ssh-keygen -f...`.
+If you get an SSH warning about a man-in-the-middle attack execute the line which starts with `ssh-keygen -f...` (you may need to add quotes to the last argument of this command).
 Note that doing so isn't safe for non-loopback connections so don't get used to it ;).

 ## Container usage